 Once you have qualified your buyer, it is time to diagnose their needs.
 You need to determine what problems they are currently facing and understand the solutions that will best fit them.

-Moreover, knowing exactly what they are looking for allows you to position your product or service in an efficient way when speaking with them.
-Asking about their needs gives you an advantage because you already know what will work and what won’t.
+Moreover, knowing exactly what customers are looking for allows you to position your product or service efficiently.
+Asking about their needs gives you better insight and helps you determine what will work and what won’t.

 The more specific the questions are, the better you will be able to understand the prospect’s needs.